ppppplus/judge-thudrone-2025/README.md

 Note:
 - Takeoff and landing are scored manually
-- The judging system only accepts recognition results once
+- The judging system only accepts one recognition result
-- Please send results after all recognition is complete
+- Please send results after all recognitions are complete
-- Results will be printed in the command line
+- The system will print results in the command line
-- If the system doesn't receive results, judges can manually assign scores based on printed results
+- If the system does not receive results, judges can manually assign scores based on printed results

 ## Scoring Rules

-### Stage 1
+### Basic Movement Scores
-- Takeoff from starting area: 10 points
+- Drone takeoff: 5 points
-- Ball recognition: 10 points each (3 balls, in order according to rules)
-- Landing: 10 points
+- Drone landing: 5 points
-- Example: If answer is "RGB" and received "RBG", score is 10 points

-### Stage 2
+### Ring Passing Task
-- Takeoff from starting area: 10 points
+- Passing through the ring specified by the opposing team: 10 points
-- Ball recognition: 15 points each (2 balls, Team A placement area - Team B placement area order)
+- Double ring positions and heights are specified by teaching assistants

+### Image Recognition Task (Total 20 points)
+Recognize images at different positions within the time limit:
+- Type A images: 3 points each
+  * 3 sets of images + positions specified by the opposing team
+  * Free choice of horizontal or vertical orientation
+- Type B images: 1 point each
+  * 5 sets of images at fixed positions specified by teaching assistants
-- Landing: 10 points
+- Type C images: 6 points each
-- Example: If answer is "RG" and received "RB", score is 15 points
+  * Images at rotating positions specified by teaching assistants

 ## System Requirements